 MEDS M015.
 Systems 1: Neuroscience and Psychiatry.
 0 Credit Hours.

-Development, histology, neuroanatomy, and physiology of the autonomic and central nervous systems.
-Pathology and pathophysiology of nervous system diseases and treatment modalities will be interwoven.
-Behavioral topics, including psychiatric illnesses and substance use disorders, will be discussed, along with their treatment and societal impact.
+This course covers the development, histology, neuroanatomy, and physiology of the nervous system, pathology, and pathophysiology of diseases related to the nervous system, along with the fundamentals of diagnosis and treatment options.
+Behavioral conditions, including psychiatric illnesses and substance use disorders, are covered, along with their treatment and societal impact.

 MEDS M016.
 Systems 2: Cardiovascular Medicine.
 0 Credit Hours.

-Development, histology, and physiology of the cardiovascular system.
-Pathology and pathophysiology of diseases related to the cardiovascular system, along with the basis for diagnosis and the pharmacologic, medical, surgical, and behavioral treatment options.
+This course covers the development, histology, and physiology of the cardiovascular system, pathology, and pathophysiology of diseases related to the cardiovascular system, along with the basis for diagnosis and treatment options.

-Development, histology, and physiology of the respiratory system.
-Pathology and pathophysiology of diseases related to the respiratory system, along with the basis for diagnosis and the pharmacologic, medical, surgical, and behavioral treatment options.
+This course covers the development, histology, and physiology of the respiratory system, pathology, and pathophysiology of diseases related to the respiratory system, along with the basis for diagnosis and treatment options.

 MEDS M020.
 Systems 4: Nephrology.
 0 Credit Hours.

-Development, histology, and physiology of the renal system.
-Pathology and pathophysiology of renal diseases, along with the basis for diagnosis and the pharmacologic, medical, surgical, and behavioral treatment options.
+This course covers the development, histology, and physiology of the renal system, pathology, and pathophysiology of renal diseases, along with the basis for diagnosis and treatment options.

 MEDS M021.
 Systems 6: Gastroenterology and Nutrition.
 0 Credit Hours.

-Development, histology and physiology of the gastrointestinal system.
-Pathology and pathophysiology of diseases of the gastrointestinal system, along with the basis for diagnosis and the pharmacological, medical, surgical, and behavioral treatment options.
+This course covers the development, histology, and physiology of the gastrointestinal system, pathology, and pathophysiology of diseases of the gastrointestinal system, along with the basis for diagnosis and treatment options.
 This course also covers metabolism and nutrition and the effect of nutrient deficiencies and excesses on health.

 MEDS M022.
-Systems 5: Endocrinology, Obstetrics and Gynecology, and Urology.
+Systems 5: Endocrine and Reproductive.
 0 Credit Hours.

-Students will learn the development, histology and physiology of the hematologic, musculoskeletal and dermatologic systems.
-The pathology and pathophysiology of diseases of the hematologic, musculoskeletal (rheumatologic and orthopedic) and dermatologic systems, along with the basis for diagnosis and the pharmacological, medical, surgical, and behavioral treatment options will also be taught.
-This course will also include integrated multi-organ system clinical cases, incorporating topics from earlier courses that will require critical thinking and clinical problem solving.
+This course covers the development, histology and physiology of the hematologic, musculoskeletal, and dermatologic systems, pathology and pathophysiology of diseases of the hematologic, musculoskeletal, and dermatologic systems, along with the basis for diagnosis and the treatment options.
+This course will also include integrated multi-organ system clinical cases, incorporating topics from earlier courses that will require critical thinking and clinical problem-solving.

 MEDS M100.
 Nutrition and Health.
 0 Credit Hours.